-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.3.B GT Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate demonstrates the management of operations by directing the engineering plant be operated in maneuvering mode.
-The candidate directs that main propulsion plant maneuvering operations be performed as directed by the Bridge, including: Operating auxiliary machinery within acceptable limits and parameters; Ensuring that the main propulsion engine(s) react properly to requests for changes in speed and direction; Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications ensuring plant performance is verified; and Plant performance is verified and checked in relation to bridge commands and technical 1.3.C GT Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate demonstrates the management of operations by directing the engineering plant be operated at full sea speed. specifications.
-The candidate directs that the main propulsion plant be brought to full sea speed operations, including ensuring that: 1.
-Main propulsion engine(s) speed is/are increased at a rate in accordance with manufacturer's specifications upon receiving direction from the Bridge Watch Officer; 2.
-Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications; 3.
-Ancillary equipment such as distillers are brought on line in accordance with manufacturer's directions and operational requirements; and 4.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 1.3.B GT Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate demonstrates the management of operations by directing the engineering plant be operated in maneuvering mode.
+The candidate directs that main propulsion plant maneuvering operations be performed as directed by the bridge by ensuring that: 1.
+Auxiliary machinery is operating within acceptable limits and parameters; 2.
+Main propulsion engine(s) react properly to requests for changes in speed and direction; 3.
+Temperatures, pressures, flows, and other measured operating parameters are within manufacturer specifications ensuring plant performance is verified; and 4.
+Plant performance is verified and checked in relation to bridge commands and technical specifications.
+1.3.C GT Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate demonstrates the management of operations by directing the engineering plant be operated at full sea speed.
+The candidate directs the main propulsion plant to be brought to full sea speed operations, including ensuring that: 1.
+Main propulsion engine(s) speed is/are increased at a rate in accordance with manufacturer's specifications upon receiving direction from the bridge watch officer; 2.
+Temperatures, pressures, flows, and other measured operating parameters are within manufacturer specifications; 3.
+Ancillary equipment, such as distillers, are brought on line in accordance with manufacturer's directions and operational requirements; and 4.
 Propulsion plant performance is verified and checked in relation to bridge commands and technical specifications.

-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 1.3.D GT Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of 1,000 HP or more, or an engine room simulator capable of replicating all propulsion plant functions and systems, or during approved laboratory equipment training, the candidate demonstrates the management of operations by directing the engineering plant prepared for shutdown and secured.
-The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations by: Transferring engine control to the engine room upon Bridge's signal for FWE; Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications for port operations; Securing main propulsion machinery safely in accordance with manufacturer's instructions and company protocols; Securing ancillary and auxiliary equipment in accordance with manufacturer's directions and operational requirements; and Preparing the plant for shut-down using the most appropriate methods and in accordance with manufacturer specifications.
+Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 1.3.D GT Manage the operation of propulsion plant machinery Design features, and operative mechanism of the following machinery and associated auxiliaries: Gas Turbine Propulsion Plant On a vessel powered by gas turbine propulsion machinery of at least 4,000 HP, or an engine room simulator capable of replicating all propulsion plant functions and systems.
+The candidate demonstrates the management of operations by directing the engineering plant be prepared for shutdown and secured.
+The candidate directs that the main propulsion plant be secured from seagoing or maneuvering operations to port operations, including: 1.
+Engine control is transferred to the engine room upon bridge signal for FWE; 2.
+Temperatures, pressures, flows, and other measured operating parameters are within manufacturer's specifications for port operations; 3.
+Main propulsion machinery is secured safely in accordance with manufacturer instructions and company protocols; 4.
+Ancillary and auxiliary equipment are secured in accordance with manufacturer's directions and operational requirements; and 5.
+Preparing the plant for shut-down using the most appropriate methods and in accordance with manufacturer specifications.